mstubna/hands-on-ml-housing/README.md

 1. Clone the repo
 2. From a terminal shell, run `conda env create --file environment.yml`, then `conda activate hands-on-ml-housing`
-3. Create a `data` folder and download [the housing data file](https://raw.githubusercontent.com/ageron/handson-ml/master/datasets/housing/housing.tbz) and extract it to the `data` folder.
+3. Create a `data` folder and download [the housing data file](https://raw.githubusercontent.com/ageron/handson-ml/master/datasets/housing/housing.tgz) and extract it to the `data` folder.
 4. You should now be able to run the scripts.

 ## Updating dependencies

+1. To update your local dependencies to match the versions in the `environment.yml` file, run `conda env update --file environment.yml`

+## Installing new dependencies

 1. Install new package(s) by running `conda install <package_1> <package_2>`.
 2. To update outdated packages, run `conda update --all`, which will show a list of packages that will be updated.
 Reply `N` to just see the list or `Y` to install the new packages.